Multiplicity as a Personal Brand Strategy

 Dimension Is the Strategy

-Maybe the goal is not to niche down until I become one clean internet category.
+The goal is not to niche down until I become one clean internet category.

-Maybe the goal is to become coherent enough that my range becomes recognisable.
+The goal is to become coherent enough that my range becomes recognisable.

 I do not want to file down every strange edge until I become easy to explain at a networking event.
 I want to build a body of work with dimension.